 A healthy marriage requires many things: Strong communication, openness, a loving acceptance of your partner’s paint-peeling morning breath.
 As life progresses and kids enter the picture, your lives become evermore entwined.
 Emotional closeness is essential for raising children and adapting to what this requires — but when closeness collapses into emotional dependency, it can damage relationships, whether it’s occurring between partners, or through the “parentification” of kids.

 Within the context of a marriage, emotional dependence is a state in which one spouse’s self-worth is excessively bound to the actions and attentions of their partner.
 Even if that partner is able to provide that affirmation at first, it’s an unsustainable system in which the stakes simply grow too high — or are perceived as too high.

 So how do you extinguish emotional dependence from emotional closeness?

-Emotional Dependence vs. Emotional Closeness
+Emotional Dependency vs. Emotional Closeness